“We don’t want it to be a conflict”: Students react to Faculty of Arts pausing admissions to select programs

 From the Dean’s Office: What prompted the renewal?

 MacMamara emphasized this renewal is an ambitious project that they have undertaken owing to the fact that these programs haven’t been updated since the 70’s.
-She cited the popularity of some 200-level programs and the lack thereof at the senior level courses, resulting in a lack of majors in the program, as one of the reasons that prompted this discussion.
+She cited the popularity of some 200-level courses in the programs and the lack thereof at the senior level courses, as a result of the lack of majors in the program, as one of the reasons that prompted this discussion.
 One key informing question was to understand why this decline happened.

 Recognizing the amount of work that would go into fixing this issue, the faculty decided to pause admissions.
 This pause is to provide the faculty and students a chance to engage with the community and do consultation.
 The longest they expect the pauses to remain in effect is two years, which includes the time to have the ideas and renewal run by governance.